paulopinheiro1234/hadatac/README.md

-# HADataC - Human-Aware Data Collection Framework
+# HADataC - Human-Aware Data Acquisition Framework

 ## What is HADataC?